Scalingo/cli/README.md

    Scalingo Client - Manage your apps and containers

 USAGE:
-   Scalingo Client [global options] command [command options] [arguments...]
+   scalingo [global options] command [command options] [arguments...]

 VERSION:
-   1.5.0

-AUTHOR(S):
+   1.6.0

+AUTHOR:
    Scalingo Team <hello@scalingo.com>

 COMMANDS:
      help  Shows a list of commands or help for one command

    Addons:
      addons          List used add-ons
      addons-add      Provision an add-on for your application addons-remove   Remove an existing addon from your app addons-upgrade  Upgrade or downgrade an add-on attached to your app

    Addons - Global:
      addons-list   List all addons
      addons-plans  List plans

    App Management:
      logs, l            Get the logs of your applications logs-archives, la  Get the logs archives of your applications run, r             Run any command for your app ps                 Display your application running processes
      scale, s           Scale your application instantly
      restart            Restart processes of your app
      db-tunnel          Create an encrypted connection to access your database

    CLI Internals:
      update  Update 'scalingo' client

    Collaborators:
      collaborators         List the collaborators of an application collaborators-add     Invite someone to work on an application collaborators-remove  Revoke permission to collaborate on an application

    Custom Domains:
      domains         List the domains of an application domains-add     Add a custom domain to an application domains-remove  Remove a custom domain from an application domains-ssl     Enable or disable SSL for your custom domains

    Databases:
      redis-console     Run an interactive console with your Redis addon mongo-console     Run an interactive console with your MongoDB addon mysql-console     Run an interactive console with your MySQL addon pgsql-console     Run an interactive console with your PostgreSQL addon influxdb-console  Run an interactive console with your InfluxDB addon

    Deployment:
      deployments        List app deployments
      deployment-logs    View deployment logs
      deployment-follow  Follow deployment event stream
      deploy             Trigger a deployment by archive

    Display metrics of the running containers:
      stats  Display metrics of the currently running containers

    Environment:
      env        Display the environment of your apps env-set    Set the environment variables of your apps env-unset  Unset environment variables of your apps

    Events:
      user-timeline  List the events you have done on the platform timeline       List the actions related to a given app

    Global:
      apps       List your apps
      create, c  Create a new app
      destroy    Destroy an app /!\
      login      Login to Scalingo platform
      logout     Logout from Scalingo
      signup     Create your Scalingo account

-  Notifications:
-    notifications		List enabled notifications
+   Notifiers:
+     notifiers          List your notifiers
+     notifiers-details  Show details of your notifiers
-    notifications-add		Enable a notification for your application notifications-update	Update the url of a notification notifications-remove	Remove an existing notification from your app
+     notifiers-add      Add a notifier for your application notifiers-update   Update a notifier
+     notifiers-remove   Remove an existing notifier from your app

+   Notifiers - Global:
+     notification-platforms  List all notification platforms

    Public SSH Keys:
      keys         List your SSH public keys
      keys-add     Add a public SSH key to deploy your apps keys-remove  Remove a public SSH key

 GLOBAL OPTIONS:
-   --app, -a "<name>"		Name of the app [$SCALINGO_APP] --remote, -r "scalingo"	Name of the remote --generate-bash-completion
-   --version, -v		print the version
+   --app value, -a value     Name of the app (default: "<name>") [$SCALINGO_APP] --remote value, -r value  Name of the remote (default: "scalingo") --version, -v             print the version
 ```